• Skip to primary navigation

 Instructions

 • Begin adding powdered sugar, about a cup at a time, and beat until fully incorporated.
+Add vanilla in between the sugar additions.

 • As frosting begins to get very thick, add milk, one teaspoon at a time, to help loosen it up.
 Adjust amounts of sugar and milk if needed to achieve the perfect spreading consistency.